Oak Hill, Florida: History

 The City of Oak Hill was first chartered in 1927.
 Local government was based on a Mayor-Commission, with each commissioner functioning as head of a municipal department.
 The city was disbanded in 1930.
 The country was in a depression, and the city petitioned the government to inactivate the charter, which was granted.
 The city later petitioned the government in 1962 to reactivate the charter.

 Clarence Goodrich was the city's mayor from 1963 to 1989, the longest term any mayor has held in the state of Florida.
 Bobby Greatrex was mayor from 1989 to 1990, and Bruce Burch served from 1990 to 1994.
 Toreatha Wood became the city's first female mayor, as well as first African-American female mayor, serving from 1999 to 2000.
 Darry Evans was the first African American male mayor.
 Lorna Travis was mayor from 2000 to 2001, Susan Cook was mayor from 2001 to 2002, and Bob Jackson was mayor in 2002.
 Mayor Darla Lauer resigned for personal reasons, and was replaced by Mary Lee Cook.
 The current mayor is Douglas Gibson, who was elected in November 2012.

 On the evening of August 1, 2011, the city commission voted to disband the city's police department due to ongoing acrimony, personality conflicts and policy disagreements between the city commissioners and the police department.
 All nine employees received unemployment benefits.
 The Volusia County Sheriff's Department assumed law enforcement duties for the city.

+Oak Hill is on the verge of major growth.
+As of late 2024, five residential planned unit developments (RPUDs) are in various stages of the permitting process.
+These will add about 1,400 homes to Oak Hill, easily doubling the population in five years or so as the homes get built.
+The city has passed (October 2024) a one year moratorium on new RPUD applications, not to discourage growth, but in order to give the city time to hire and train new staff to process the anticipated inspections, paperwork, etc.

+One of the developments incorporates two Historic Black Cemeteries, "Saints and Sinners".
+The developer and the attorneys deeded the cemetery locations to a 501c3 foundation, and pledged funds (from the HOA dues) for the ongoing maintenance of the cemeteries.
+There was tremendous community support and involvement for the cleanup and brush removal at these previously neglected sites.